 Faculty, students and platform guests proceed into the Main Quadrangle.
 The program begins with music and the awarding of senior prizes, followed by the speaker for the Senior Class.
 The secondary school teaching awards are announced, the medal and honorary degrees are conferred and there is an address by the president.
 Following the Commencement address, students are individually announced, receive their diplomas and walk across the stage.
 The recessional ends the exercises.

 Will we have an opportunity to take pictures?
-The college has hired Commencement Photos and Collegiate Video to record the ceremony and they will have pictures of each graduate.
+The college has hired Commencement Photos to record the ceremony and they will have pictures of each graduate.
 We have also arranged for a 4" by 6" photo to be mailed free of charge to each graduate following the ceremonies.
-The Office of Communications will have several photographers at Commencement assigned to general coverage.
+The Conferences and Speciasl Events Office will have several photographers at Commencement assigned to general coverage.
 These photos will be made available, in full resolution and free of charge, on the Amherst College Flickr site in the week following Commencement.
 You are welcome to download, share, print and send these photos.
 The link to these photos will be posted on the Commencement web site as soon as it's available.

 As a courtesy to the graduates and all in attendance, we ask that you remain outside of the ceremonial roped-off area during Commencement Exercises.
 Our ushers are instructed to keep non-participants away from the stage area so that the audience can view the ceremony.
 You may take photos and/or videos from the public seating area.
 We ask that you be considerate of the families around you.

 Who is the Commencement speaker?
 The speaker at Commencement is the president of Amherst College.
 There is also a talk given by a graduating senior who has been elected by the senior class.
 The student speaker is named in May.